sethgis/Wind-Erosion-Modelling/source/Introduction/faq.rst

 Who are the authors and implementors of this system and products?
 ----------------------------------------------------------------------
-TroFMIS system was implemented by RCMRD under the Global Monitoring for Environment and Security & Africa(GMES & Africa) project.
+LaSWE system was implemented by RCMRD under the Global Monitoring for Environment and Security & Africa(GMES & Africa) project.
 A project co-funded by the African Union (AU) and the European Union (EU).
-This was implemented in patnership with `LocateIT Limited  <https://locateit.co.ke/>`_., a private company that focuses on geospatial mapping and geographic information communication technology.
+The project was implemented through a consultancy and patnership with `LocateIT Limited  <https://locateit.co.ke/>`_.

 What is Wind Erosion